INA d.d.: Rijeka refinery

 INA is the operator of Rijeka oil refinery which is located in the region Bakar at the entrance to Bay of Bakar.

 Rijeka's oil refinery was founded 1883 in the district Mlaka.
 It began its production with 300 staff members was and with its capacity of 60,000 tons per annum the biggest refinery on the European continent.
 After World War I Rijeka became part of the Kingdom of Italy and the refinery became an important part of the Italian oil program.
 1922 its name was changed to Raffineria di Oli Minerali S.A.
 From 1926 onwards the refinery was the first industrial enterprise of the Italian Agip.
 When World War II started the refinery had a capacity of 120000 tons.
 When the war ended Rijeka belonged to Yugoslavia.
 The destroyed refinery was rebuilt and was enlarged by another factory in Urinj.
 Lubricants were produced in Urinj and fuels were produced in Mlaka.
 By 1965 the refinery had a capacity of 8 million tons per annum.

 In the 1960s, as part of Rijeka's harbor extension the mineral-oil-port was moved to the bay of Omišalj on the island Krk (JANAF).
 A 7,2 km long and 20 inches thick pipeline led from there to Rijeka's refinery.
 The refinery is located 12 km south of the city and comprises an area of 3,5 square km in the districts Kostrena and Bakar.
 It is reachable via ship, street and railway.

 In the 1980s the refinery produced 250 different oil products including the country's first unleaded fuel in 1984.

+In March 2026, a delayed coking unit as well as further facilities were completed, with total production expected to increase by 30%.

 The refinery has its own port, wharfs and offshore establishments to provide transport of goods, raw oil, petroleum products and petrolium-derivatives.
 The following products are being produced at the INA-refinery: liquefied petroleum gas, naphtha, Motor fuel, jet fuel, diesel fuel, heating oil, asphalt, coke, sulfur, lubricant, grease and paraffin wax.